By Christine Mallar.

 When we go grocery shopping, many of us have learned to make choices that are both healthier for the planet and healthier for our bodies.
 We look for organic, locally grown produce, non toxic cleaners, and paper products made with recycled materials.
 But how many of us realize that we can apply these same sorts of good consumer choices when we’re shopping for our pets?

 In the not too distant past, choices for holistic, earth-friendly pet products were few and far between.
-Food and treat choices were limited to ingredients that were simply waste products from the human food industry – grain fractions and condemned meat made more palatable by the addition of artificial flavors, colors and preservatives.
-Pests like fleas were controlled with the use of toxic chemicals.
+Food and treat choices were limited to ingredients that were simply waste products from the human food industry – grain fractions and condemned meat made more palatable by the addition of artificial flavors, colors and carcinogenic preservatives.
+Pests like fleas were only controlled with the use of toxic chemicals.
 Leashes, collars and beds were often only available from big chain stores and were made of the cheapest materials, with no regard for toxicity, durability, or wastefulness of resources.
 Many might have asked, what does it matter – they’re just animals, right?

 Cut down on the chemicals